Tessian’s mission is to secure the human layer by empowering people to do their best work, without security getting in their way.

-Since the GDPR (General Data Protection Regulation) was introduced in 2018, countless organizations have made headlines for violations.
-British Airways, Marriot International Hotels, Austrian Post…but what about this year?
+Since the GDPR (General Data Protection Regulation) came into effect in May 2018, countless organizations have made headlines for violations.
+British Airways, Marriot International Hotels, Austrian Post…but what about in 2020 and 2021?

-Keep reading to find out how many fines have been handed out in 2020, which organizations have been slapped with the biggest fines, why, and how the violation could have been prevented.
+Keep reading to find out which organizations have been slapped with the biggest fines, why, and how the violation could have been prevented.

-Although Google’s fine is technically from last year, the company lodged an appeal against it.
-Last month, however, judges at France’s top court for administrative law dismissed Google’s appeal and upheld the eye-watering penalty.
+Although Google’s fine is technically from 2019, the company appealed against it.
+In March 2020, judges at France’s top court for administrative law dismissed Google’s appeal and upheld the eye-watering penalty.

 How the violation(s) could have been avoided: Google should have provided more information to users in consent policies and should have granted them more control over how their personal data is processed.